JeremieFeron/stock_predictor/README.md

 ## Usage

-Create a virutal environment (assuming using Python/ Mac OS and venv not installed yet:
+Go to the folder stock_predictor and create a virutal environment (assuming using Python/ Mac OS and venv not installed yet:
 ```
 python3 -m pip install --user virtualenv
 python3 -m venv env
 source env/bin/activate
 ```
-Install the right packages versions specified in requirements.txt:
+Now virtual environment is running install the right packages versions specified in requirements.txt:
 ```
 pip install -r requirements.txt
 ```
 Run the app and use it on browser at http://localhost:5000/ :
+(make sure you are in the stock_predictor folder and virual envionment is running before that)
 ```
 python3 webapp.py
 ```